klightspeed/BrassMonkeyFridgeMonitor/README.md

 As this script uses bluetooth, you will need a working bluetooth adaptor.

+Platform-specific requirements are:
+* Python: At least Python 3.9 (required by bleak 1.1.1, and would require some type annotation and possibly other code changes)
+* MacOS: At least 10.11 (required by bleak 1.1.1, Python 3.9)
+* Windows: At least Windows 10 1709 (required by bleak 1.1.1)
+* Linux Bluetooth: At least BlueZ 5.55 (required by bleak 1.1.1)
+* Ubuntu: Python 3.9+ and BlueZ 5.55+ are available in Ubuntu 22.04 (Jammy Jellyfish) and later
+* Debian: Python 3.9+ and BlueZ 5.55+ are available in Debian 11 (Bullseye) and later
+* Fedora: Python 3.9+ and BlueZ 5.55+ have been avaiable since Fedora 33

 ## Technical

 This script was put together after extracting the javascript from version 2.0.0 of the Alpicool CAR FRIDGE FREEZER android app (the current 2.2.9 version has the javascript compiled into Hermes bytecode).